-How do you view social selling?
+How do you view what is social selling?
 Do you see it as a short-term benefit to your sales numbers, or a long-term strategy meant to position you for ongoing success in your endeavors?

 The truth is that far too many salespeople view social selling as a purely transactional strategy.
 You do the things that you need to do and are rewarded with conversations with your ideal prospects and sales.